Table of Contents Hide

 Yes, it can be injected around the eyes.
 Botulinum Toxin was first tested by ophthalmologist Alan Scott to help a patient undergo a trial surgery concerning double vision.
 Scott used a tamed form of the toxin with an injection procedure directly into the patient’s eye muscles.

 Following an unprecedented success with the surgical operation, Alan Scott became known as the forerunner with the use of Botulinum toxin.
 A decade later, the toxin with its potential was bought by a pharmaceutical company called Allergan.
 It was approved by the Federal Drug Administration for use after successful clinical trials conducted with the University of Illinois.

-The toxin now popularly termed as Botox received worldwide recognition to treat health disorders concerning the eyes.
+The toxin now popularly termed Botox received worldwide recognition to treat health disorders concerning the eyes.
 Botox developed further as a cosmetics drug along with other medical applications.
-There are numerous articles you can peruse for further reading, for example Ethos Spa has a great article on Botox for the area around the eyes, about various medical usage of Botox
+There are numerous articles you can peruse for further reading, for example, Ethos Spa has a great article on Botox for the area around the eyes, about various medical uses of Botox

 The introduction of Botox into targeted muscles temporarily paralyzes their ability to stretch, which reduces the appearance of dynamic wrinkles.
 It is most commonly injected at the upper third fraction of the human face, specifically into the eleven lines between both eyebrows, the crow’s feet, and horizontal forehead creases.